graphql/graphql-over-http/spec/GraphQLOverHTTP.md

 `application/x-www-form-urlencoded` format as specified by the [WhatWG URLSearchParams class](https://url.spec.whatwg.org/#interface-urlsearchparams).

-The {query} parameter MUST be the URL-encoded string representation of the source text of the document as specified in
+The {query} parameter MUST be the string representation of the source text of the document as specified in
 [the Language section of the GraphQL specification](https://spec.graphql.org/draft/#sec-Language).

-The {operationName} parameter, if present, must be a URL-encoded string.
+The {operationName} parameter, if present, must be a string.

-Each of the {variables} and {extensions} parameters, if used, MUST be encoded as a URL-encoded JSON string.
+Each of the {variables} and {extensions} parameters, if used, MUST be encoded as a JSON string.

-The {operationName} parameter, if supplied and not the empty string, represents the name of the operation to be executed within the {query} as a URL-encoded string.
+The {operationName} parameter, if supplied and not the empty string, represents the name of the operation to be executed within the {query} as a string.

+Note: In the final URL all of these parameters will appear in the query component of the request URL as URL-encoded values due to the WhatWG URLSearchParams encoding specified above.

 Setting the value of the {operationName} parameter to the empty string is equivalent to omitting the {operationName} parameter.